Mears Peak

 Mears Peak is a 13,496 ft mountain summit located on the common boundary of Ouray County with San Miguel County, in Colorado, United States.
 It is situated six miles northwest of the community of Telluride, in the Mount Sneffels Wilderness, on land managed by Uncompahgre National Forest.
 It is part of the Sneffels Range which is a subset of the San Juan Mountains, which in turn is part of the Rocky Mountains.
 Mears Peak is situated west of the Continental Divide, and 3.8 miles west of Mount Sneffels.
 Topographic relief is significant as the south aspect rises 4,900 ft above the San Miguel River in approximately 5.5 miles.

 History

 This mountain's name and location were officially adopted in 1970 by the U.S. Board on Geographic Names to commemorate Otto Mears (1840–1931).
 Prior to 1970, the USGS placed Mears Peak at a location one mile to the east.
 Otto Mears was known for his road and railroad building projects through Colorado's San Juan Mountains, which were instrumental in the early development of southwestern Colorado in the late 19th century.
 Notably, he built the Million Dollar Highway.
+There is also a Mount Otto in Colorado named after him.